sdiehl/kaleidoscope/tutorial.md

   cgen body                      -- Generate the loop body
 ```

 The body will contain the iteration variable scoped with it's code generation.
-After load it's current state
+After loading it's current
-we increment it by the step value and store the value.
+state we increment it by the step value and store the value.

 ```haskell
   ival <- load i                 -- Load the current loop iteration